 - Data Collection Function (DCF) controls and manages standardized UE data collection for UE-side model training.
 It performs the following functions:

+- Registers to NRF with 'UE Data Exposure' service.

 - Provides the UE with 'UE Data Transfer' request via NAS signalling.
 The 'UE Data Transfer' request contains UP information and data collection parameters.

 - Collects standardized UE data over the user plane (UP).

+- Receives UE data subscription request from the AF, i.e. UE model training entity server.
+The UE data subscription request contains data exposure parameters.

 - Verifies and transfers the collected data to the AF, i.e. UE model training entity server.

 - The URSP is used to configure how to select the route for standardized UE data collection, such as determining the associated DNN, S-NSSAI and/or PDU Session type to be used for 'UE Data Collection' traffic.

-- The UE registers with the 'UE Data Collection' capability, allowing the AMF to identify UEs with this capability in a specified Area of Interest (AoI).
+- The UE registers with the 'UE Data Collection' capability, allowing the AMF to identify UEs with this capability satisfying filter info (e.g. in a specified Area of Interest (AoI)).

 - The UE establishes a PDU Session to the specified DNN and S-NSSAI that can be used for standardized UE data collection